 USAID uses partnerships that help people gain the skills and capacity to become increasingly self-reliant.
-The approach “emphasizes free and open, enterprise-driven development to build resilient market economies where sovereignty of states and the dignity and rights of individuals are valued,” said Kaush Arha, a USAID expert on strategic engagement.
+The approach emphasizes free and open, enterprise-driven development to build resilient market economies where sovereignty of states and the dignity and rights of individuals are valued, USAID said.

-U.S. foreign aid is in contrast to the “debt-trap diplomacy” pursued by some governments.
-Those governments offer loans under terms so costly that debtor nations struggle to repay.
+U.S. foreign aid is in contrast to governments that offer loans under terms so costly that debtor nations struggle to repay.
 That traps communities and countries in a cycle of debt that can make them vulnerable to undue pressure.
 Typically, governments that make such loans also import their own workers for development projects, depriving recipient countries’ workers of jobs.